kristenvaccaro/interaction-design/assignments.md

 #### Assignment #6
 Due Week 6 Friday, 11:59PM
-**Note, a 3 minute demo of your interactions is due Thursday at 8am on Discord!**
+**Note, a 3 minute demo of your interactions is due before the start of your studio!**

 You will design interactions for your own prototype, record a demo, and conduct a heuristic evaluation.